Pramod-Aradesi/Online-Payment-Fraud-Detection/README.md

 # 💳 Online Payment Fraud Detection

-An end-to-end machine learning project that detects fraudulent online payment transactions in real time using the PaySim dataset.
+An end-to-end machine learning project that detects fraudulent online payment transactions in real time using the Online Payment Fraud Detection dataset.

 ---